Thanks to students, more FBI files on Klan violence could be released

 To declassify the records, they proposed creating an independent oversight body, the Civil Rights Cold Case Records Review Board, to review redacted or classified FBI documents on racially motivated murders and release some of them before a long waiting period–which was set to last until 2045–ended.

-With Cruz’s support, the bill moved quickly through Congress in a bipartisan fashion, garnering near-unanimous approval in just one congressional term, a feat rarely accomplished these days.
+With Cruz’ support, the bill moved quickly through Congress in bipartisan fashion, garnering near unanimous approval in just one congressional term, a feat rarely accomplished these days.

 Rep. Bobby Rush, a Democrat from Illinois, introduced the bill in the House, saying later that credit for its passage belonged to the high school students.